 Sex work can be great.
 You can make a lot of money.
 You can also find that it’s not for you and decide to do something else.
-Only certain characters are cut out for this work.
-In the same way that some clients can’t compartmentalize their emotions or view the exchange as a business transaction, many beginner escorts can’t either, and I’ve known many guys “just trying this out” who get attached to their clients — and I’ve known a few clients who’ve struggled with what to do with escorts who can’t get comfortable with the payment side of the business because it makes them feel icky.
-You have to get past all that, get good at refusing people, communicate effectively, and be able to deliver a performance — an “impression of intimacy,” as gay writer John Preston writes in the book Hustling: A Gentleman’s Guide to the Fine Art of Homosexual Prostitution, a book every aspiring gay escort should read.
+I believe that only certain kinds of people are cut out for this work.
+In the same way that some clients can’t compartmentalize their emotions or view the exchange as a business transaction, many beginner escorts can’t either, and I’ve known many guys “just trying this out” who get attached to clients — I’ve known a few clients who’ve struggled with escorts who can’t get comfortable with being paid because it makes them feel icky.
+You have to get past all that, get good at refusing people, take the money, communicate effectively, and deliver a good performance — an “impression of intimacy,” as gay writer John Preston writes in the book Hustling: A Gentleman’s Guide to the Fine Art of Homosexual Prostitution, a book every aspiring gay escort should read.
 (The book came out in 1994, so it’s a teensy bit dated, but I still agree with 98% of everything Preston writes in it.)

 And: DO NOT LOWER YOUR RATES FOR ANY REASON.
 EVER.
 Do not fool with guys who try to barter or negotiate the rate because they “only have X amount of money.”
 Products for sale have price tags.
-If you can’t afford them, you can’t buy them.
-You don’t walk into a clothing store and ask the salesperson to drop the price of an item because you only have X amount in your pocket.
+If someone can’t afford them, they can’t buy them.
+You don’t walk into a clothing store and ask the salesperson to drop the price of a pair of jeans because you only have X amount in your pocket.
 The same is true here.